pandeyaakash/Aakash-s-Portfolio/README.md

     <div class="col">
 <span style="font-style:italic;font-size:15px;">July 2017 - September 2017</span>
 <br>
-This technical internship involves development of web based platform for innovators, initiators and volunteers to come together and organize well-managed campaigns The development of the platform consisted of ReactJs for the front-end, Redux as middle-layer and NodeJs under FeatherJS framework for the back-end.
-This internship has helped me to develop logic for handling a real-time interactive platform thus evolving my skills to code in the above mentioned STACK.
-My knowledge of MongoDB has also helped me to design schemas necessary for this platform.
-Testing and debugging of a mobile based platform using React Native.
+This technical internship involved development of web based platform for innovators, initiators and volunteers to come together and organize well-managed campaigns.
+The development of the platform consisted of ReactJs for the front-end, Redux as middle-layer and NodeJs under FeatherJS framework for back-end.
+Testing and debugging of a mobile based platform using React Native was also part of the development proccess.
+This internship helped me to develop logic for handling a real-time interactive platform thus evolving my skills to code in the above mentioned STACK.
+My knowledge of MongoDB also helped me design schemas necessary for the platform.
 <br>
 <br>
 <br>